Tarmity/Horiseon/README.md

 Changed HTML element to be more semantic, logical structure, all images have Alt attributes, headings are in sequential order and a concise description title.

 # Added Comments
-All elements now have comments to inform furture developers of there functions.
+All elements in the index.html and style.css now have comments to inform furture developers of there functions.